vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 Other meditations on the *śrīcakra* are then prescribed, all meant to help the adept to realize the metaphysical import of the diagram as the form the Goddess takes on in her cosmic creative \(and destructive\) play; added to the preceding ones, this *bhāvanā* will lead him to liberation.

+## Mantrasaṁketa
 * Chapter 2: * Mantrasaṁketa \(85 ślokas \)

+### Clusters
-Although this chapter is entirely based on the phonetic pattern of the *śrīvidyā* \(in which the Goddess and Śiva have agreed to meet; this is the
+Although this chapter is entirely based on the phonetic pattern of the *śrīvidyā* \(in which the Goddess and Śiva have agreed to meet; this is the *saṁketa* of the chapter’s name\), its syllabic composition—its [[15]] “extraction,” *uddhāra* , [^31] as it is usually called—is not given.

-*saṁketa*

-of the chapter’s name\), its syllabic composition—its

-* Introduction *

-15
+[^31]: The *uddhāra* of a mantra is the ritual procedure by which one “extracts”\( *ud-DHRī*\) its constituent syllables from the ensemble of the Sanskrit [[166]] alphabet, this being displayed, according to particular rules, on a consecrated surface or placed in a particular order in a diagram called *prastāra* \(“display”\) or *gahvara* \(“cavern” or “hiding place”\).
+This permits revealing the composition of the mantra only to initiates who know how to “extract” the syllables thus hidden.
+The *uddhāra* can also consist of listing the syllables of a mantra, giving them conventional, theoretically secret names, or by alluding esoterically to them.

-“extraction,” *uddhāra* , 31 as it is usually called—is not given.
-In this, the YH diff ers from its parent text, the NṣA, which does give it.
-It appears, however, that the *śrīvidyā* is considered to be made up of fi fteen syllables grouped in three clusters, as follows: *HA SA KA LA HRīṂ • HA* *SA HA KA LA HRīṂ • SA KA LA HRīṂ * .
+In this, the YH differs from its parent text, the NṣA, which does give it.
+It appears, however, that the *śrīvidyā* is considered to be made up of fifteen syllables grouped in three clusters, as follows:

+- *HA SA KA LA HRĪṂ*
+- *HA SA HA KA LA HRĪṂ*
+- *SA KA LA HRĪṂ * .

 This is, as we have said, the *śrīvidyā * in the so-called *hādi* form, because it begins with *HA* .
-There is also another form, called *kādi* \(because the fi rst cluster begins with *KA* \): *KA E I LA HRīṂ * .
-These two forms are used in two Tripurā traditions called, respectively, *hādimata* and *kādimata* , which seem to have existed from comparatively ancient times since they are mentioned by such authors as Śivānanda \(13th c.\).
-32 The three clusters of the *śrīvidyā*
+There is also another form, called *kādi* \(because the fi rst cluster begins with *KA* \): *KA E I LA HRĪṂ * .
+These two forms are used in two Tripurā traditions called, respectively, *hādi-mata* and *kādi-mata* , which seem to have existed from comparatively ancient times since they are mentioned by such authors as Śivānanda \(13th c.\). [^32]

+[^32]: There are, in fact, various other forms, made of three clusters but of varying length, quoted notably in Purṇānanda’s *Śrītattvacintāmaṇi*.

-are called *kūṭa* , which means “summit” or “group”; they are also called *bīja* or *piṇḍa* .
+The three clusters of the *śrīvidyā* are called *kūṭa* , which means “summit” or “group”; they are also called *bīja* or *piṇḍa* .

+### Meanings
-The *mantrasaṁketa* ’s purpose is to give six diff erent “meanings” \( *artha* \) by means of allegorical symbolical interpretations of its syllables—that is, to expound six diff erent ways to understand, perceive, and experiment by *bhāvanā* its inner nature and hidden meaning, a practice that will lead the *sādhaka* toward liberation.
+The *mantrasaṁketa*’s purpose is to give six different “meanings” \( *artha* \) by means of allegorical symbolical interpretations of its syllables—that is, to expound six different ways to understand, perceive, and experiment by *bhāvanā* its inner nature and hidden meaning, a practice that will lead the *sādhaka* toward liberation.
 These interpretations are abstruse and often far-fetched, and we have not always understood them in spite of help received from Professor V. V. Dvivedi of Varanasi.

+### Mantras
 The chapter begins by enumerating the *vidyās* \(i.e., mantras\) of the nine *cakreśvarīs* , the regent deities of the nine parts of the *śrīcakra* , which the adept must place by *nyāsa* on nine parts of his yogic body and worship there as present in the nine constitutive *cakras* of the *śrīcakra. *

+### bhāvārtha
-Then is expounded the fi rst *artha* , the *bhāvārtha* \( *śl. * 16–25\).
-It is based on symbolical values given to the syllables of the *vidyā* , the three parts of which are described as resulting from the union of Śiva and Śakti, from whose interactive union \( *saṁghaṭṭa* \) 33 the “flow,” the creative play of the mantra, is deemed to issue.
+Then is expounded the first *artha* , the *bhāvārtha* \( *śl. * 16–25\).
+It is based on symbolical values given to the syllables of the *vidyā* , the three parts of which are described as resulting from the union of Śiva and Śakti, from whose interactive union \( *saṁghaṭṭa* \) [^33] the “flow,” the creative play of the mantra, is deemed to issue.

+[^33]: On this important term, see YH 1.67 and its commentary.

 This very flow expressed by the phonetic constituents of the *śrīvidyā* , manifests, sustains, animates, and ultimately reabsorbs the cosmos, a process the adept must experience spiritually through a *bhāvanā* in which the three parts of the mantra are experienced as fused with his *kuṇḍalinī* .
 The power of the *vidyā* also takes on here the form of the *kāmakalā * \( *śl* .
-21–25\), a diagram whose symbolism, based on the sexual union of Śiva and Śakti, is both visual and phonic.
-34
+21–25\), a diagram whose symbolism, based on the sexual union of Śiva and Śakti, is both visual and phonic. [^34]

+[^34]: The basic work on the *kāmakalā* is Puṇyānanda’s *Kāmakalāvilāsa* , which was edited and translated by Arthur Avalon in 1922 \(reprint Madras: Ganesh & Co., 1953\).
+A careful and interesting study of this diagram is found in chapter 4 of David G. White’s *Kiss of the Yoginī: “Tantric Sex” in Its South Asian Contexts* \(Chicago: University of Chicago Press, 2003\).

+### saṁpradāya artha
 The *saṁpradāya artha* , the “traditional meaning” \( *śl* .
 26–48\) shows how the cosmic process is pervaded by the *śrīvidyā* , that is, by the united Śiva and Śakti.
-To this eff ect, the YH explains how the constitutive elements of

-16
-the universe— *tattvas, guṇas* , *prāṇas* , and so forth, even the gods—come to be manifested.
+To this effect, the YH explains how the constitutive elements of [[16]] the universe— *tattvas, guṇas* , *prāṇas* , and so forth, even the gods—come to be manifested.
 All of this is grasped and experienced by *bhāvanā* .

-The *nigarbha artha*
+### nigarbha artha

-, the “inner meaning,” very briefl y considered,\( *śl* .
-48–51\), is the essential oneness of Śiva, the guru, and the self of the *sādhaka* , who is to realize it by *bhāvanā* , thanks also to his devotion and to the power of the guru’s gaze \( *nirīkṣaṇa* \).
-35
+The *nigarbha artha*, the “inner meaning,” very briefly considered,\( *śl* .
+48–51\), is the essential oneness of Śiva, the guru, and the self of the *sādhaka* , who is to realize it by *bhāvanā* , thanks also to his devotion and to the power of the guru’s gaze \( *nirīkṣaṇa* \). [^35]

+[^35]: *Nirīkṣaṇa* , also called *dṛṣṭipāta* \(“the casting of a glance”\), as a means to influence, harm, or else help spiritually, plays an important role in Indian religious or magic practice.
+The compassionate glance of the guru helps his disciple.

+### kaulikārtha
 The *kaulikārtha* , the Kula meaning of the *vidyā* \( *śl* .
 51–68\), is meant to bring about a realization by the adept of the essential oneness of the *cakra* , the godhead, the *vidyā* , the guru, and his own self.
 The *śrīcakra* is shown as being born from the phonemes of the *vidyā* ; as being the cosmic, essential body \( *vapus* \) of the Goddess; and as having the *vidyā* as its essential nature.
-The Goddess is described as present in the cosmos as fi ve diff erent groups of divine aspects or entities, Yoginīs and so on.
-The adept is to realize and experience by *bhāvanā * that all of this is present in the *cakra* and in the *vidyā* and in his own body and that of the guru.
+The Goddess is described as present in the cosmos as five different groups of divine aspects or entities, Yoginīs and so on.
+The adept is to realize and experience by *bhāvanā* that all of this is present in the *cakra* and in the *vidyā* and in his own body and that of the guru.
 To realize this is to gain liberation.

 The *sarvarahasya* , the “most secret of all” *arthas* \( *śl* .
 69–72\), is secret because it is a most direct way to fusion with the godhead.
 It is a *kuṇḍalinī*